 Three year old Maria looks at the block shelves and takes a unit block in each hand.
 Carefully, she places each on its side with the ends meeting.
 Back to the shelf for two more units.
 As the line of blocks grows, Maria claps with delight.
 Next to her, Maya places one square block on top of another.
 Her wobbly tower grows until it topples over to Maya’s puzzled surprise.

 Four year old Maritza and Derick are working together.
 They begin by placing two double units on the floor and then two more across them.
 In a criss-cross pattern of double units, their structure grows quickly.
 At a certain point, Maritza’s attention turns to adding cylinders in front of the tall building.
 Derick is absorbed in carefully adding unit blocks to each “floor” of the tall structure.
-Without conversation, each continues to add blocks to his and her structure and also decorations – colored one inch cubes, a piece of cloth, string, and a wooded cow on top of the tall structure.
+Without conversation, each continues to add blocks to his and her structure and also decorations – colored one inch cubes, a piece of cloth, string, and a wooden cow on top of the tall structure.

 In a group of fives, James, Grace, Michael, and Esperanza are discussing the hospital they are going to build.
 Michael has decided to make a garage for the ambulance.
 The others go back to get blocks to make “the place where the doctor gives you a shot” and where “they fix your bones.”
 On the way to the shelves, James adds, “I’ll make the place where you get coffee and ice cream.”
 Grace looks at him in confusion.